Ayms/node-Tor/README.md

 It does allow to establish n connections with the ORs, then n circuits for each connection and n streams for each circuit.
 In practice only a few connections and circuits are supposed to be opened, then trafic is streamed along these few circuits.

-The complete version is not public for now, please contact us for more information.
+The complete version (OP and OR) is not public for now, please contact us for more information.

 ## node-Tor OP :